KacperChodubski/CrystalBalloon/README.md

 # Author notes

 There is huge progress opportunity by giving more input data which influence flight path like mass, used gas and type of balloon.
-Since sondehub dont provide this information it is set to be constant 4kg because of limit by Poland's flight law.
+Since sondehub doesnt provide mass it is set to be constant 4kg because of limit by Poland's flight law.